 Investors typically look at a company’s operating income to get a sense of how profitable a core business is.
 Adjusted EBITDA is the most common profitability metric for consumer internet companies, similar to operating profit, but removes various one time or non-cash expenses to give a more normalized measure of profitability.

-Uber's EBITDA came in at $516 million this quarter, which translated to a 6.18% margin.
-Over the last twelve months Uber has shown a solid, above-average profitability for a consumer internet business with average EBITDA margins of 3.65%.
+Uber reported EBITDA of $665 million this quarter, which was a 7.73% margin.
+Over the last twelve months Uber has shown a solid, above-average profitability for a consumer internet business with average EBITDA margins of 5.22%.

 If you follow StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Uber's free cash flow came in at $358 million in Q3, down 31.6% year on year.
+Uber burned through $303 million in Q4, increasing the cash burn by 62% year on year.

-We were impressed by the exceptional growth Uber delivered this quarter.
-And we were also excited to see that it outperformed analysts' revenue expectations.
+We were impressed by the exceptional revenue growth Uber delivered this quarter.
+And we were also glad to see the user growth.
 Overall, we think this was a really good quarter, that should leave shareholders feeling very positive.
-The company is up 8.31% on the results and currently trades at $28.79 per share.
+The company is up 8.32% in the premarket and currently trades at $37.88 per share.

 Is Now The Time?

 When considering Uber, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We think Uber is a good business.
-We would expect growth rates to moderate from here, but its revenue growth has been impressive, over the last three years.
-And while its sales and marketing efficiency is sub-average, the good news is its top-tier ARPU growth shows increasing value of its platform to its users, and its user growth has been strong.
+We would expect growth rates to moderate from here, but its revenue growth has been exceptional, over the last three years.
+And while its sales and marketing efficiency is sub-average, the good news is its user growth has been strong, and its top-tier ARPU growth shows increasing value of its platform to its users.

 The Wall St analysts covering the company had a one year price target of $45.9 per share right before these results, implying that they saw upside in buying Uber even in the short term.